Anto2Anto/Eufoury/README.md

 (the second file check.py doesn't have to be opened, just be in the same direction as gui.py).

-2. By using File->Open a user can choose a *.wav file on his work station.
+2. By using File->Open a user can choose a WAV file on their work station.

 Just after that two plots in upper-left and upper-right corners of the window appear.

-The first displays signal-time field, and how the amplitude evolves over time.
+The first displays signal-time domain, and how the amplitude evolves over time.

 All data for the second plot is being calculated in real-time using Short-Time Fourier Transform.

-So, the second plot shows how frequencies spread in time.
+So, the second plot shows frequency-time domain and how frequencies spread in time.

 But as far as it's a color map, the color brightness also shows the amplitude, just according to the first plot.

 3. After looking at the two plots, a user may decide, what frequencies should be deleted.
 It's able to choose one band only.

-A user types frequency values (of float type) of the borders in the two blank field just under the first plot.
+A user types frequency values (of float type) of the borders in the two blank fields just under the first plot.

 4. After pushing "Get processed signal" button, two other plots are calculated.